naramjalkoht/cashier-chargebee/README.md

 <a name="custom-invoice-render"></a>
 #### Custom Invoice Renderer

 Cashier also makes it possible to use a custom invoice renderer.
 By default, Cashier uses the `DompdfInvoiceRenderer` implementation, which utilizes the [dompdf](https://github.com/dompdf/dompdf) PHP library to generate Cashier's invoices.
-However, you may use any renderer you wish by implementing the `Laravel\Cashier\Contracts\InvoiceRenderer` interface.
+However, you may use any renderer you wish by implementing the `Chargebee\Cashier\Contracts\InvoiceRenderer` interface.
 For example, you may wish to render an invoice PDF using an API call to a third-party PDF rendering service:

     use Illuminate\Support\Facades\Http;
-    use Laravel\Cashier\Contracts\InvoiceRenderer;
+    use Chargebee\Cashier\Contracts\InvoiceRenderer;
-    use Laravel\Cashier\Invoice;
+    use Chargebee\Cashier\Invoice;

     class ApiInvoiceRenderer implements InvoiceRenderer
     {